wifi

 Return value

-A promise that resolves when the connection is established or if connection fails.
+A promise that resolves when the connection is established or if the connection fails.

 Possible errors

-The method throws an error error If the Wi-Fi state is not in the client
+- Error If the Wi-Fi state is not in the

 Example

-// To connect on open Wi-Fi network ex.
-WebOS
+// To connect to an open Wi-Fi network, e.g., WebOS

 await sos.management.wifi.connect('MyOpenNetwork');

-// To connect on open Wi-Fi network with empty password (Tizen)
+// To connect an open Wi-Fi network with an empty password (Tizen)

 await sos.management.wifi.connect('MyOpenNetwork', '', { securityType: 'OPEN' });